NatanSisoev/Chess-ML-Evaluator/README.md

 # Changelog

+##### 2025-11-25 - Natan Sisoev

+- started `refactor` branch
+- refactored the gigantic main.ipynb into:
+  - managers
+  - constants (uppercase values)
+  - features (all class feature transformers)
+  - storage (way to store computed features and fitted models)
+  - `mwe.ipynb`: minimal working example of a Gradient Boosting model
+- re-organized the structure of the project into the python package `chess_eval` and separate data, models and notebooks folders
+- migrated to using `uv` for package managing and project metadata logging
+- created `Mobility`, `Attackers`, `PositionalControl` and `GameInfo` feature transformers

 ##### 2025-11-24 - Ferran Villarta
 - another way to measure the accuracy may be to represent our data with a N(μ,σ), and then accept the prediction if it is among the limits of [evidence +-z_0,05]
 -